Grogono Photo Pages

 Using the 5x5 Square as a Basis.

-This square is used twice, once rotated through ninety degrees.
-One of the squares is multiplied by 20 and the other by 4.
-The two are added together in preparation for being added to the Magic Grid.
+The The 5x5 Magic Carpet is used here twice, once with the axes reversed.
+One of the squares is multiplied by 20 and the other by 4 to produce the two squares underneath.

 The Magic Grid for this 10x10 Square.